zagortenay333/cronomix/README.md

 ### Warnings :bangbang:

-1. This extension is in very low-maintenance mode.
+1. This extension is in very low-maintenance mode (don't make feature requests).
 2. In case of a bug, this extension can freeze your OS, which could require significant effort on your part to solve.
 3. All gnome-shell extensions get disabled in the lock screen.
 Alarms, timers, etc will not work.